-Immediately north of Gran Via is the district of Chueca, popularly known as Madrid’s premier gay neighbourhood, where you will find all of the best Pride parties when the festivities roll around in midsummer.
+Sandwiched between Malasaña and Salamanca, and immediately north of Gran Via is the district of Chueca, popularly known as Madrid’s premier gay neighborhood, where you will find all of the best Pride parties when the festivities roll around in midsummer.

 As you would expect from an area famous for its LGBTQ community, the nightlife is a major draw for this area.
 The streets are lined with clubs and cocktail bars, transforming into a vibrant hub of entertainment after sundown.
 Don’t worry if that’s not your thing though, there is still plenty to see here in the daytime as well.

-The San Anton Food Market is located here, with a wide array of vendors offering samples to those browsing the stalls and if you take the ingredients you buy here to the La Cocina de San Antón restaurant two floors above the market their chefs will cook it for you, so you can enjoy it as fresh as possible, whilst taking in the views from their rooftop terrace.
+The San Anton Food Market is located along Calle Agusto Figueroa, with a wide array of vendors offering samples to those browsing the stalls and if you take the ingredients you buy here to the La Cocina de San Antón restaurant two floors above the market their chefs will cook it for you, so you can enjoy it as fresh as possible, whilst taking in the views from their rooftop terrace.

 If your trip to Madrid needs some romantic flair, the Museum of Romanticism is housed in the former palace of the Marquis of Matallana, or for a more alternative date idea, the bones of Saint Valentine rest in the San Anton church and are available for viewing by the public.

-Stay in Chueca if you are there for the Pride festivities, you seek LGBTQ friendly accommodation and entertainment, you want a truly personalized dining experience, you seek a vibrant nightlife.
+Stay in Chueca if you want to stay in one of the hippest neighborhoods in Madrid, if you are there for the Pride festivities, you seek LGBTQ-friendly accommodation and entertainment, you want a truly personalized dining experience, you seek a vibrant nightlife.

 8. Lavapiés, where to stay in Madrid on budget